EMMEI96/HFS-harmonic_file_synthesizer/README.md

 **When using filter knobs with midilearn while playing, the changement of values has to be slow, unless the software won't follow up fluidly.**

+**Try not varying the envelope while playing**, the app has a protection for it, but it's better to not stress it too much

 ## 2.WaveSurfer

 <p align ="center" > <img width ="850" height ="150" src = "readme_images/waveform.png"> </p>